Waiting for final Mueller report? It may be short on detail

 Mueller will have to turn in a report of some kind when he’s done, but it could be pretty bare bones.

-And Mueller has given no guidance on which of those it will be.
-Asked repeatedly over the past year, Mueller spokesman Peter Carr has declined to comment.
+Mueller has given no guidance on which of those it will be.
+Asked repeatedly over the past year, Mueller spokesman Peter Carr has pointed back to the regulations but otherwise declined to elaborate.

 WHAT DOES BARR SAY HE’LL DO?